Reed Juntilla

-Reed Friar Juntilla (born June 22, 1984) is a Filipino professional basketball player who is currently a free agent.
-Juntilla last played for the Zamboanga Valientes of the Pilipinas VisMin Super Cup.
+Reed Friar Juntilla (born June 22, 1984) is a Filipino former professional basketball player.

 Career

 Juntilla played for Mail and More Comets and Hapee Toothpaste in the Philippine Basketball League.
 He was eligible for the 2007 PBA draft but no team drafted him.
 His skills is common to Cyrus Baguio, a slasher and a shooter.
 He was signed as a free agent by Red Bull in 2008.

 After the 2008 PBA Fiesta Conference ended, Juntilla faced possible revocation of his contract for going AWOL.
 Then-Barako Bull coach Yeng Guiao wanted Juntilla to be waived because of his sudden absence just after signing a two-year contract with the team.
 After that incident, he has since returned to Barako Bull.

 Before the playoffs of the 2010–11 PBA Philippine Cup, he and Mark Isip were traded to Bolts in a three-team, eight-player trade.

 His stint with the Bolts was short-lived as he was traded again, this time to the Air21 Express along with Jay-R Reyes.